 - The applicant provides evidence that a change of address was submitted to GHA prior to the update notice being issued by GHA; - During the time of any waiting list update or, at the time of notification for an interview, the applicant could not respond.
-For example, the applicant was incapacitated due to hospitalization or was unavailable due to active participation on Jury Duty; - As a result of a GHA data entry error, recorded GHA - The applicant is a person with a disability who requires an alternative form of communication other than one normally used by GHA, and the applicant informed GHA, in advance, of the proper means of communication, as required by regulations.
+For example, the applicant was incapacitated due to hospitalization or was unavailable due to active participation on Jury Duty; - As a result of a GHA data entry error, the applicant address was GHA incorrectly recorded GHA - The applicant is a person with a disability who requires an alternative form of communication other than one normally used by GHA, and the applicant informed GHA, in advance, of the proper means of communication, as required by regulations.